Geometric Constraints in Deep Learning Frameworks: A Survey: Plane Sweep Algorithm

 \section{Plane Sweep Algorithm}

 Stereophotogrammetry is the process of estimating the 3D coordinates of points on an object by utilizing measurements from two or more images of the object taken from different positions \cite{photogra_wiki}.
-This involves stereo matching where two or more images are used to find matching pixels in the images and convert their 2D positions into 3D depths \cite{szeliski2022computer}.
-The process of finding matching pixels is based on the \textit{geometry of stereo matching} (epipolar geometry), i.e the process of computing the range of possible locations of a pixel from an image that might appear in another image.
-In this section, first, we discuss the epipolar geometry for two rectified images and then describe a general resampling algorithm , \textit{plane sweep}, that can be used to perform multi-image stereo matching with arbitrary camera configuration.
+This involves stereo matching where two or more images are used to find matching pixels in the images and to convert their 2D positions into 3D depths \cite{szeliski2022computer}.
+The process of finding matching pixels is based on the \textit{geometry of stereo matching} (epipolar geometry), i.e the process of computing the range of possible locations of a pixel in one image that might appear in another image.
+In this section, we first discuss epipolar geometry for a pair of rectified images, and then describe a general resampling algorithm (\textit{plane sweep algorithm}) that can be used to perform multi-image stereo-matching with arbitrary camera configurations.

 Fig. \ref{fig:epipolar-plane-sweep} (left) shows the epipolar constraints of how a pixel in one image $x_0$ projects to an \textit{epipolar line segment} in the other image.
-The line segment is bounded by $p_{\infty}$ -- projection of the original viewing ray, and $c_0$ -- projection of the original camera center into the second camera, called \textit{epipole} $e_1$.
-The projections of the epipolar line in the second image back into the first image give us another line segment bounded by corresponding epipole $e_0$.
-Extension of these two line segments to infinity gives us a pair of corresponding epipolar lines, Fig. \ref{fig:epipolar-plane-sweep}(center), that are the intersection of the two image planes, \textit{epipolar planes}, that passes through both camera centers $c_0$ and $c_1$. $p$ is the point of interest \cite{hartley2003multiple, luong2001geometry}.
+The line segment is bounded by $p_{\infty}$ -- projection of the original viewing ray, and $c_0$ -- projection of the original camera center into the second camera, called the \textit{epipole} $e_1$.
+The projections of the epipolar line in the second image back into the first image give us another line segment bounded by the corresponding epipole $e_0$.
+The extension of these two line segments to infinity gives us a pair of corresponding epipolar lines, Fig. \ref{fig:epipolar-plane-sweep}(center), that are the intersection of the two image planes, \textit{epipolar planes}, that pass through both camera centers $c_0$ and $c_1$. $p$ is the point of interest \cite{hartley2003multiple, luong2001geometry}.